Authors: Deb Jackson, Karen Bergeron Shelton (c)1998

 Caution : Toxic when misused.
 For experienced herbalists only.
 Can cause intense vomiting and diarrhea.

 Poke root is alterative, anodyne, antiinflammatory, cathartic, expectorant, hypnotic, narcotic and purgative.
 It is used in the treatment of rheumatoid arthritis, tonsillitis, mumps, glandular fever and other complaints involving swollen glands, chronic catarrh, bronchitis and diseases related to a compromised immune system it has potential as an anti-AIDS drug.
 Some of the chemical constituents in the plant are triterpenoid saponins, lectins, antiviral proteins and many phytolaccagenic acids, which are not completely understood.

-The following is part of a repot from Parker Hughes Institute: The two parts of this drug are the B43 antibody (or anti-CD19) and the pokeweed antiviral protein (PAP) immunotoxin, a natural product in the pokeweed plant.
+The following is part of a repost from the now bankrupt Parker Hughes Cancer Institute: The two parts of this drug are the B43 antibody (or anti-CD19) and the pokeweed antiviral protein (PAP) immunotoxin, a natural product in the pokeweed plant.
 B43 is designed to recognize specific B-cell leukemia cells just as natural antibodies attack and recognize germs.
 When the antibody finds a leukemia cell, it attaches and B43 delivers the other part of the drug, PAP.
 Inside the cell, PAP is released by the antibody and inactivates the ribosomes that make the proteins the cell needs to survive.
 With the cell unable to produce proteins, the specific leukemia cell is killed.
 More than 100 patients have been treated with B43-PAP and shown only minimal side effects.

 The stout erect stalk is tall, growing to 10 feet or more, smooth and branching, turning deep red or purple as the berries ripen and the plant matures.
-The root is conical, large and fleshy, covered with a thin brown bark.
+Poke root is conical, large and fleshy, covered with a thin brown bark.
 Leaves are about 5 inches long and 2 to 3 inches wide, simple, alternate, ovate-lanceolate, and smooth.
 The flowers which appear from July to September are long-stalked clusters and each has 5 whitish petals with green centers.
 The fruit is a rich deep purple round berry, containing a rich crimson juice.

 Some Native American tribes used Pokeweed as a Witchcraft Medicine, believing that its ability to totally purge the body by causing drastic diarrhea and vomiting would also expel bad spirits.
 Fruit was made into a red dye used in painting horses and various articles of adornment.